 Chattering, chittering or twittering

 When a cat chatters, they’re excited and hunting.
-If the cat doesn’t catch their prey, these sounds change to chittering.
+If the cat doesn’t catch its prey, these sounds change to chittering.

 Another familiar cat sound is a caterwaul.
 The caterwaul has a hollow tone to it.
 This is a way for unspayed female cats to communicate that they’re ready to mate with another cat.